STEM Fields - What Is STEM?

 Institutions such as the Smithsonian Science Education Center highlight the significance of high-quality science education.
 By emphasizing hands-on learning and practical application, these institutions prepare individuals to navigate a technology-driven world confidently.

-Understanding Everyday Science And Technology
+Understanding Everyday Science and Technology

 STEM education isn't just about theoretical knowledge; it's about understanding the world around us.
 From exploring the scientific principles behind everyday phenomena to grasping the technological advancements that shape our lives, STEM education empowers individuals to be informed citizens who can engage with and contribute to improvements that impact society.